 - A tray of black olives (rotting eyes) and veggie sticks (severed fingers)

 - Jell-O jigglers cut with Halloween cookie cutters

 - Crisped rice treats with candy corn

 - Marshmallow "ghosts" with eyes and a mouth piped on in decorating icing

 - Wedge shaped crackers with white and orange cheese arranged on top to make it look like candy corn

-Uses these ideas as is, or allow them to serve as a starting point for your own creativity.
+Uses these ideas as they are, or allow them to serve as a starting point for your own party planning creativity.
 In order to serve great Halloween food, you just need to use your imagination, and you'll create a spread that gives your guests a great Halloween experience.